 Your answer to this question may vary based on your audience.
 Let’s dig deeper by exploring some common scenarios.

 The Strategy: Relate your role to internal departments & outside companies

-Company celebrations are a great opportunity to explore relationships with your fellow colleagues in a relaxed environment outside of the office.
-While it’s tempting to just party with your close teammates, remember that this is a fantastic opportunity to build relationships outside of your department.
+Company celebrations are a great opportunity to explore relationships with your fellow colleagues in a relaxed environment.
+While it’s tempting to party with your close teammates, this is a fantastic opportunity to build relationships outside of your department.
 Make it a goal to form at least one valuable connection with someone you don’t typically work with.

 Since you’re within the same company, you’ll be able to get away with a certain amount of industry jargon.
-However, don’t assume too much knowledge – your coworker still may not know much about your job function.
+However, don’t assume too much knowledge, as your coworker still may not know much about your job function.
 Try to relate your role to theirs.
-For instance, if you’re an email developer talking to someone in the sales department, going into complex detail about HTML coding probably won’t be very relevant or interesting.
-Instead, explain that you help design emails that don’t look “spammy” to help bring in sales leads.
+For example, if you’re an email developer talking to someone in the sales department, going into complex detail about HTML coding probably won’t be very relevant or interesting.
+Instead, explain how you design emails to help bring in sales leads.
 This showcases your value in a way they can relate to.